codeforamerica/vita-min/docs/2026-09-01-rails-8-upgrade-plan.md

 # Rails 8 upgrade plan (GYR1-989)

 Status: COMPLETE (2026-09-04).
 Rails 8.1.3.1, load_defaults 8.1, suite at parity with the 7.2 baseline.
 Follow-ups listed under Phase 7.
-Started from: Rails 7.2.3.2, Ruby 3.4.10, Bundler 2.3.5
+Started on: Rails 7.2.3.2, Ruby 3.4.10, Bundler 2.3.5
 Now on: Rails 8.1.3.1 (`Gemfile.lock`), `load_defaults 8.1`
-Target: Rails 8.1.3.1

 ## Summary

-Two hard gem blockers, both with fixes already published.
-No Ruby bump needed (Rails 8.1 requires >= 3.2; we are on 3.4.10).
-The dependency resolution has been verified locally — see "Verified resolutions" below.

-Recommended path: **7.2 → 8.0 (gems + defaults) → 8.1 (gems + defaults)**, with the
+Migration path: **7.2 → 8.0 (gems + defaults) → 8.1 (gems + defaults)**, with the
 gem bump and the `load_defaults` bump as separate PRs at each step.
 Do not go straight to 8.1: `activerecord-postgis-adapter` pins the Rails minor exactly, so each minor is a discrete, atomic change anyway, and splitting the framework-defaults migration across two steps keeps each diff reviewable.
-This mirrors how the 7.1 and 7.2 upgrades were done in this repo.

 ## Blockers